Keep Your Deck Chair Divine with our Helpful Deck Chair Care Tips

-When you are not using it, ideally store the deck chair somewhere dry, ideally away from the sun.
-This will stop it from getting dirty, but also reduce the amount of time the chair is out getting bleached by the sun and elements.
-Luckily storing them is easiest bit of deck chair care as they fold flat, but working out the folding mechanism can be a bit tricky at first.
-First lift the bar out of the notches on the back legs of the deck chair, you may have to tilt it forward slightly to do so, and raise this up so it is flat against top of the frame, where your head would be resting.
+Firstly, lift the bar out of the notches on the back legs of the deck chair, you may have to tilt it forward slightly to do so, and raise this up so it is flat against top of the frame, where your head would be resting.
 Then gently lower the frame down so that the top of the frame (head area) is flush with the back feet of the chair, and you are good to store!
 Check out our Guide to Deck Chair Assembly here for a more thorough walk-through!

-Storing your deck chair inside properly is the best method of maintaining proper deck chair care, which is great as it is so easy!
+Storing your deck chair inside properly is the best method of maintaining proper deck chair care, which is great as it is easy - there's no excuse!

 We have found that rubbing down the chairs in linseed oil or Danish oil every year or so extends the lifetime of the frame (exactly what you look for when maintaining deck chair care).
 Linseed oil is a very light protective agent used to finish wood, rather than varnish or stain.
 It dries slowly and shrinks very little upon hardening, as it actually soaks into the pores of the wood, leaving a shiny (not glossy) surface that really shows off the grain.

 The Rinkit deck chair canvas is removable for easy cleaning!
-Simply take it off the frame following our YouTube guide for a quick and easy hand wash, before hanging to dry and then reattach.
+Simply take it off the frame for a quick and easy hand wash, before hanging to dry and then reattach.
 Be careful to not use any harsh chemicals that may degrade the canvas.
 Follow this and your deck chair care will be easier in the long run.

 And that’s it!
 It’s that easy to maintain deck chair care.
 Just remember: with the correct care and storage, your deck chair will last for years.